shuban-789/maglev/README.md

 Options:
         -h, Shows help menu for this command
-        -l, Sets up listener for a specified port --shell, spawns a specified shell supporting the -c argument -c, Connects to a server based on a specified address and port
+        -l, Sets up listener for a specified port --shell, spawns a specified shell
+        -c, Connects to a server based on a specified address and port

 Format: